nhoffman/dawgtools/README.md

 # dawgtools

-This package is intended to be used in the am-dawg-tool environment.
-Some setup is required before the first use...
+See https://nhoffman.github.io/dawgtools/ for full documentation

 ## installation and use

+The database features of this package are intended to be used in the `am-dawg-tool` environment, but other features can be used from anywhere uv can be installed.

+Some setup is required before the first use.

 The commands below are intended to be run from within a bash shell.
-VS Code is the recommended terminal environment:
+VS Code is the recommended terminal environment in `am-dawg-tool`:

 https://code.visualstudio.com/docs/terminal/basics

-At the powershell prompt, start a bash shell:
+In `am-dawg-tool`, the terminal opens with a powershell prompt.
+First, start a bash shell:

 ```
 bash